Sigmmma/mek/readme.txt

 it crashes when starting up.

+Pool:
+A nice little wrapper for tool.exe with a lot of ease-of-use enhancements.
+Read the pool_readme.txt for more information.

 Refinery:
 A new tag extractor that works for all types of Halo 1 maps and can extract open sauce tags and MUCH more.
 Read the refinery_readme.txt for more information.